Rodrigo Caio

-Rodrigo Caio Coquette Russo (born 17 August 1993), known as Rodrigo Caio, is a footballer who plays as a central defender for Flamengo and the Brazil national team.
+Rodrigo Caio Coquette Russo (born 17 August 1993), known as Rodrigo Caio, is a Brazilian football coach and former player who played as a centre-back.
+He is the current assistant coach of Campeonato Brasileiro Série A club Flamengo.

-Club career
+Player career

 São Paulo

 Born in Dracena, São Paulo, Rodrigo Caio is a product of São Paulo FC's academy and started his career as a defensive midfielder.
 In 2012, in a 3–2 win against Santos FC in the State League, he played as right back, with the responsibility of marking Neymar.
 After the game, Caio was praised by press for his success in holding down the santista forward.
 He executed the movimento do escorpião (In English, Scorpion Movement), a well known move in indoor soccer, to prevent some dribbles and shots from Neymar.

-In 2013, with Paulo Miranda and Edson Silva injured, Caio started playing as a centre back.
+In 2013, with Paulo Miranda and Edson Silva injured, Rodrigo Caio started playing as a centre back.
 After good performances, he was praised by coach Paulo Autuori who highlighted his contribution to São Paulo's defense.
-Caio continued to perform so well that Antônio Carlos, hired by the club in the middle of the Brazilian League season, was mostly confined to the substitute's bench.
+Caio continued to perform so well that Antônio Carlos, hired by the club in the middle of the Brazilian League season, was mostly confined to the substitutes' bench.

-On 2 August 2014, Caio damaged his anterior cruciate ligament, going on to miss a further several months.
+On 2 August 2014, Rodrigo Caio damaged his anterior cruciate ligament, going on to miss a further several months.
 He returned to the field on 16 March 2015.

-On 12 June 2015, it was reported that Caio signed a five-year contract with La Liga side Valencia CF, for a €12.5 million fee plus four million more in add-ons.
+On 12 June 2015, it was reported that Rodrigo Caio signed a five-year contract with La Liga side Valencia CF, for a €12.5 million fee plus four million more in add-ons.
 On 29 June 2015, the transfer to Valencia collapsed after the player failed two medicals.

 Flamengo

-On 29 December 2018, Caio joined Flamengo on a contract running until 2023.
+On 29 December 2018, Rodrigo Caio joined Flamengo on a contract running until 2023.
 Flamengo agreed to pay €5 million for 45% of his economic rights from São Paulo, the transfer includes an achievement clause in the next two years that allows the purchase of 30% of his rights for another €2 million.

+A regular starter in his first years, Rodrigo Caio struggled severely with injuries from 2021 onwards, and left the club in December 2023, as his contract was due to expire.

+Grêmio

+On 3 June 2024, after spending the first half of the season without a club, Rodrigo Caio signed a short-term deal with Grêmio.
+He left the club in December, after having appeared in just five matches.

+Post-playing career

+On 13 May 2025, Rodrigo Caio returned to Flamengo after being named Filipe Luís' assistant coach.